tiepdotme/redant-home/_posts/2019-05-22-finding-the-right-development-option-offshore-vs-agency-vs-freelance-vs-team.md

 ---
 layout: post
-title: Finding the right development option - offshore vs agency vs freelance vs team
+title: Finding the right development option - offshore vs local agency vs freelance vs team
 subtitle: We've integrated many different types of payment systems
 description: Working out the best way to resource the development of your project can be hard.
 It's super competitive, and can be hard to compare apples with apples.